|Major Groups > Gilled Mushrooms > Pale-Spored > Hygrophoropsis aurantiaca|

 Defining features for Hygrophoropsis aurantiaca include the repeatedly forked, orange gills; the soft cap surface; the white spore print; and the dextrinoid spores.
-It is found on the ground, often near rotting wood.
+It is found on the ground, often near rotting wood, under conifers.

-Cap: 2-10 cm; convex, becoming broadly convex, flat, or shallowly depressed; dry; very finely velvety and soft to the touch; the margin initially inrolled; color variable, but usually brown, orange, or somewhere between (occasionally nearly white or black); often with a browner center and an "oranger" margin.
+Cap: 4-8 cm across; convex, becoming broadly convex, flat, or shallowly depressed; dry; very finely velvety and soft to the touch; the margin initially inrolled; color variable, ranging from orange to brownish orange or, in age, brownish yellow; often with a browner center and an "oranger" margin.

-Gills: Running down the stem; close or crowded; repeatedly forked; pale to bright orange.
+Gills: Running down the stem; close or crowded; repeatedly forked; pale to bright orange; soft.

 Spore Print: White.

-Microscopic Features: Spores 5-8 x 3-5 µ; smooth; more or less elliptical; dextrinoid, or with both inamyloid and dextrinoid spores present.
-Cystidia absent.
-Pileipellis a densely tangled layer of clavate to cylindric hyphae 7-18 µ wide.
-Clamp connections present.
+Microscopic Features: Spores 5-7 x 3-4 µ; ellipsoid; smooth; dextrinoid, or with both inamyloid and dextrinoid spores present.
+Hymenial cystidia absent.
+Pileipellis a densely tangled layer of clamped, cylindric hyphae 7-12 µ wide; terminal cells cylindric to subclavate.

 Clitocybe aurantiaca and Cantharellus aurantiacus are former names.